Witiko/expltools/explcheck/doc/warnings-and-errors-04-semantic-analysis.md

 ## Functions and conditional functions

-### Expanding an unexpandable variable or constant {.t label=t400}
-A function with a `V`-type argument is called with a variable or constant that does not support `V`-type expansion [@latexteam2024interfaces, Section 1.1].

- /t400.tex

 ### Unused private function {.w label=w401 #unused-private-function}
 A private function or conditional function is defined but unused.